 Our Top Picks

-One thing that may be a dealbreaker for some is that the LifeActiv requires a mounting piece to be permanently attached to the back of your phone using a strong glue.
+One shortcoming some may consider to be a dealbreaker is that this model requires a mounting piece to be permanently attached to the back of your phone using a strong glue.
 It's not difficult to do, and the mount is slim, but it ultimately adds some volume to your phone.
 Still, we didn't mind dealing with the extra bulk in exchange for long blissful runs with little time lost to fidgeting with an armband.
-Another important thing to note is that this armband doesn't offer any protection from the elements since your phone isn't encased in a sleeve of any kind.
-However, if you're a serious runner who needs GPS navigation and likes to switch up your playlist often, we think you will enjoy this model.
+Another important thing to note is that this armband doesn't offer any protection from the elements since it doesn't encase your phone in any kind of sleeve.
+However, if you're a serious runner who needs GPS navigation and likes to switch up your playlist often, we think you will enjoy the LifeActiv model.

 The LOVPHONE Armband is a super affordable armband offering solid performance.
 This model gives you a convenient way to carry your phone along to track your fitness, and we recommend it for those who don't intend to utilize apps or switch up playlists during their run.
 This armband doesn't move once it is strapped into place, meaning it won't chafe, allowing you to focus on your run.
 A small pouch behind the main phone pocket gives you another safe place to stash tiny essentials like a key or credit card, and there is a little velcro tab to keep your headphone cord from flying all over the place.